barberd/cocorsa/README.md

 Some emulators allow one to speed up execution; for example see the '-nothrottle' option for MAME.

+If a 6309 is detected, the processor is put into native mode (versus its default emulation mode) which will run many instructions faster than on a stock 6809.
+Anecdotal testing puts this at about an 8% increase in performance for decryption.

 ### Key Generation
 Generating smaller keys like 32 bits can be done in only seconds or minutes, but aren't very useful.
 On average, generating a 1024 bit key takes about 8 days on a Color Computer 3, and a 2048 bit key takes about a month...but could take twice as long if one gets unlucky.
 The reason for this is that the distribution of prime numbers is less frequent for higher ranges, so more numbers needed to be tested to find one for larger keys.
 Larger numbers also take longer to test for primality.